DavidHala123/Aruco_ros_locator/README.md

 Keep in mind that for this project to run it is required to have openCV v4.2.0 installed on your computer.
 You can install the library from [here](https://github.com/opencv/opencv/releases/tag/4.2.0)

-It is also required for the camera input node to broadcast the data to '/image_raw' and camera calibration information to '/camera_info'
+Keep in mind that this node listens for the camera input topic at '/image_raw' and camera calibration information at '/camera_info'